-President Trump has declared an State of Emergency to combat the coronavirus pandemic in the United States.
+President Biden has declared an State of Emergency to combat the coronavirus pandemic in the United States.
 For borrowers with student loans, this can be a challenging time.
 It will only get worse if there is a nationwide quarantine or even a lock-down.

 With all of the shutdowns and closures, having a stable income to pay your student loans can be a challenge.
 Plus, there is a lot of misinformation about what is and isn't applicable for student loan borrowers.

 Let's break down what the Emergency Declaration and what it means for your student loans, as well as what will happen if we move to a full quarantine or a government lock-down.

 Plus, on March 27, Congress also passed the CARES Act (i.e. the stimulus bill) which provides for more relief for student loan borrowers.